2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Can help the loan officer qualify you for a larger home loan.

-Getting 2 home loan pre-approvals gives you more options before starting your home search.
+Getting 2 home loan pre-approvals from a special homebuyer program gives you several options before starting your home search.

 Step 4: The Loan Homework